 Unless the treatment provider chooses open surgical cementation as a form of therapy for the cementation of metal-ceramic bridges in cases in which the abutments were deliberately inserted deeper into the socket, the length of the crown is chosen so that there is no risk of cement residue be dislocated under the mucous membrane or into the empty alveoli.
 The transition zone between the abutment of the implant and the crown margins should therefore not be subgingival.
-It is therefore not a goal of prosthetic treatment in Corticobasal® implantology that the lower edges of the crowns match the maximum diameter of the polished abutment, and therefore the "fit" of the crown cannot be assessed using this parameter.
+It is therefore not a goal of prosthetic treatment in Corticobasal[®] implantology that the lower edges of the crowns match the maximum diameter of the polished abutment, and therefore the "fit" of the crown cannot be assessed using this parameter.
 If the edges of the crowns are above the gingival level, there is no need for a special or precise fit as long as the cementation is stable.

-Approved by the Board of Directors and the Scientific Advisory Board of the International Implant Foundation: Ver 5.1 EN, January 8th 2021 (with minor approved differences to Ver 5.0 EN).
+Approved by the Board of Directors and the Scientific Advisory Board of the International Implant Foundation IE®: Ver 6.0 EN, January 2nd 2024.